-Other books by this author that I've reviewed include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Shatterglass, The Will of the Empress, Melting Stones.
+Other books by this author include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Emperor Mage, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Shatterglass, The Will of the Empress, Melting Stones

 Third in The Circle Opens fantasy series for middle-grade readers and seventh in the Emelan Universe revolving around four magically gifted children.
 The focus in Cold Fire is on Daja as she travels with Frostpine through the empire of Namorn.
 They are currently staying in Kugisko on Kadsaep Island.

 If you’re interested, there is a chronological listing of the Emelan books on my website.

 It begins with a metaphor: Daja learning to skate.
 A skill that’s new to her just as learning meditation and magic will be new to Nia and Jory.

 I do enjoy Pierce’s writing — I haven’t yet read a book of hers that I didn’t like.
 Parents will appreciate the moral lessons that Pierce imparts with a very light hand.
 Kids will appreciate the fun, fantasy, and adventures.
 Parents of twins may also find this useful as Nia and Jory may look alike but their temperaments and skills are completely different.